 If you have enough equity in your home, you may be able to do a cash-out refinance.
 With cash-out refinancing, you refinance your current home loan for more than the amount you currently owe, and keep the extra money to spend on things like a kitchen remodel, new siding, or other home projects you’ve been dreaming about.

 In most cases, shortening your loan term will allow you to pay off your principal faster.
-A shorter term often means you’ll have a higher monthly payment, but you’ll likely pay less interest over the life of your loan because you are making fewer payments, and because shorter loan term loans (i.e. 15-year fixed) typically have lower interest rates than those with longer term (i.e. 30 year fixed).
+A shorter term often means you’ll have a higher monthly payment — however, you’ll likely pay less interest over the life of your loan because you are making fewer payments, and because shorter loan term loans (i.e. 15-year fixed) typically have lower interest rates than those with a longer term (i.e. 30 year fixed).

 To accurately estimate your refinance savings, you’ll need some information about your current mortgage and your potential new one.
 Below are the key pieces of information you’ll need and where to find them.